 - Sensitivity to touch.

 If the doctor suspects a prolapsed disc, a neurologic examination can reveal abnormal reflexes that might indicate a prolapsed disc.
 Additional tests that can be performed include:

 - Blood tests to determine if there are signs of inflammation or infection.

 - X-rays can indicate “wear and tear” (degeneration) of the spine.
 They do not show the status of the discs.
 An X-ray can also help rule out other conditions which exhibit similar symptoms.

-- MRI scan or CT scan can help determine the location of the disc and the affected nerves, or whether a disc is actually prolapsed.
+- An MRI scan or CT scan can help determine the location of the disc and the affected nerves, or whether a disc is actually prolapsed.

-- CT myelogram can help further define the structures affected by a prolapsed disc.
+- A CT myelogram can help further define the structures affected by a prolapsed disc.
 A CT myelogram is a CT that uses contrast dye for better visualization of the discs.

 - A discogram involves injecting dye into the soft center of one or more discs to help pinpoint cracks in individual discs.

 - A myelogram is the process of injecting dye into the spinal fluid and then taking an X-ray image.
 A discogram can show whether a prolapsed disc is exerting any pressure on the spinal cord and nerves.